Discovery learning in an interdisciplinary course on finite fields and applications: Course structure

 \end{enumerate} The preliminary problems force students to review their notes from the most recent lecture, so they can hit the ground running on discussion days, and also help to tie together the two classroom formats.
 Students are regularly reminded that preliminary assignments are intended to be straightforward and short, and that the problems are only checked for completeness at the beginning of discussion.

-In the exit interviews, students were asked for their impressions of the preliminary problems, both in terms of difficulty (i.e., ``did they actually take under 10 minutes?'') and their perceived benefit.
-Their responses were more or less unanimous, that the preliminary problems were indeed short and low stress, but were just enough to force everyone to look over their notes before the start of discussion.
-Several students also mentioned feeling more prepared at the start of discussion due to having completed the preliminary problems.

-\subsubsection{Enforcing attendance in discussions}
+\subsection{Enforcing attendance in discussions}

-Many math courses at UC Davis have discussion sections with a TA, but often they are optional and/or consist solely of review of content or homework problems.
-In our partially-flipped model, students need to be aware that discussions are a crucial part of the course, and not simply a review session.
+Many math courses at our institution have discussion sections with a TA, but often they are optional and/or consist solely of review of content or homework problems.
+In our classroom model, students need to be aware that discussions are a crucial part of the course, and not simply for review.
 In addition to offering a participation grade, we communicated this in several ways:

 \begin{itemize} \item briefly mentioning in each lecture something that would be covered in the upcoming discussion, e.g., ``you will prove this theorem in discussion on Thursday'';

 \item describing preliminary problems explicitly as preparation for discussions, and checking them at the beginning of discussion;